wmww/gtk-layer-shell/README.md

 # GTK Layer Shell (GTK3 version)

+__This project is complete and in maintenance mode.__ It will continue to receive fixes and updates to new GTK3 versions for the forseeable future, but minimal development beyond that.
+New fetures will only be merged if they are critical for existing apps and don't threaten stability.
+New projects are reccomended to use GTK4 instead.

 ![GTK Layer Shell demo screenshot](https://i.imgur.com/dIuYcBM.png)

 A library to write [GTK](https://www.gtk.org/) applications that use [Layer Shell](https://github.com/swaywm/wlr-protocols/blob/master/unstable/wlr-layer-shell-unstable-v1.xml).
 Layer Shell is a Wayland protocol for desktop shell components, such as panels, notifications and wallpapers.
 You can use it to anchor your windows to a corner or edge of the output, or stretch them across the entire output.
 It supports all Layer Shell features including popups and popovers (GTK popups Just Work™).
 This Library is compatible with C, C++ and any language that supports GObject introspection files (Python, Vala, etc, see using the library below).